In their forward thinking article (Periodontology 2000, Oct 2003), Professors Hämmerle & Jung stated:

 Over 90% of surveyed clinicians reported that they are “very satisfied", or “satisfied” with the handling, wound healing and bone regeneration of GUIDOR easy-graft (1).

 The unique mouldable (syringe delivered) technology and in-situ hardening features of GUIDOR easy-graft create a perfect analogue scaffold within the site.
-GUIDOR easy-graft does not require a dental membrane for stabilisation in most cases (for specific indications - see local IFU).
+GUIDOR easy-graft does not require a dental membrane for stabilisation in some cases (for specific indications - see local IFU).
 This key feature makes it ideal for minimally invasive procedures, ridge preservation and cases of peri-implant grafting where significant defects are not identified.